opencog/atomspace/Design-Notes.md

 introspection from Java or from D-Bus.
 That, at least, is the sexy idea.
 The actual practice is anything but -- just a lot of carefully designed, hand-built pipelines.
-I got enough of the idea across that Calude could build some of them, but I had to supervise.
+I got enough of the idea across that Claude could build some of them, but I had to supervise.
 There's no general assembly mechanism, and this remains far off and unworkable despite repeated attempts.
 What's going wrong?

 Two or three things seem to be desirable:
 * Something other than the use of anchors as attachment points where SetValue and ValueOf can rendezvous.
-* Pipelines need to be descriptively ddefined.
+* Pipelines need to be descriptively defined.
 * It would be OK if there was some constructor that performed the actual wiring, given the description.
 That is, the description itself does not have to be runnable; it just needs to be compilable/assemblable